-- it can be satisfactorily demonstrated that there is an identified local need for the proposal; and - ii) it cannot be satisfactorily located within the Settlement Boundaries.
+- i) it can be satisfactorily demonstrated that there is an identified local need for the proposal; and - ii) it cannot be satisfactorily located within the Settlement Boundaries. - iii) it is essential for the operation of agriculture, horticulture, forestry, outdoor recreation and other exceptional uses for which it can satisfactorily be demonstrated that it needs to be located there or meets the requirements of other development plan policies.